Welcome! Locksmith is a simple yet powerful tool to help you make sure the right people see the right things in your

 - Keys allow you to specify the exact conditions that give your customers access to the locked resource.

 - Check out the full list of keys in the dropdown menu on the lock page.

 - You can also create your own custom keys with Liquid.
-Create a custom key by choosing (custom) from the key dropdown menu.
+Create a custom key by choosing Custom Liquid from the keys menu.

 OR versus AND